 Important Dates for the Cubeard family

 This web page shows only a small excerpt of our Cubeard research.
-Another 153 words (11 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubeard History in all our PDF Extended History products and printed products wherever possible.
+Another 77 words (6 lines of text) covering the years 1400 and 1566 are included under the topic Early Cubeard History in all our PDF Extended History products and printed products wherever possible.

 Cubeard Spelling Variations